ljaiverson/ljaiverson/README.md

 - 👋 Hi, I’m Jun Luo.
 I'm a PhD student at the University of Pittsburgh.
-- 👀 I’m interested in federated learning and machine learning in general.
+- 👀 I’m interested in Vision-Language Models, federated learning, and machine learning in general.

 <!---
 - 🌱 I’m currently learning ...